SuhrobSotiboldiev/Fraud_Detection_Prediction/README.md

 ## Dataset

-The dataset used for this project is CSE_student_performances.csv, which includes 1m entries and 32 features.
+The dataset used for this project is base.csv, which includes 1m entries and 32 features.
 The features are:

 **fraud_bool** - Fraud label (1 if fraud, 0 if legit)